Sydney-Informatics-Hub/geodata-harvester/README.md

 - support for saving and loading settings via interactive widgets
 - with connectivity support to the Google Earth Engine API, perform petabyte-scale operations which include temporal cloud/shadow masking and automatic calculation of spectral indices

+For more features, please see the [API reference documentation](https://sydney-informatics-hub.github.io/geodata-harvester/API/geodata_harvester/index.html).

 ## Installation